sbhbenjamin/tp/docs/UserGuide.md

 - Extraneous parameters for commands that do not take in any parameters (such as `help` and `exit`) will be ignored.<br>
   e.g. if you input `exit 123`, Harmonia will interpret it as `exit`.

+- The constraints on the inputs can be found [here](#6-appendix-constraints-on-inputs).

 </div>

 [Return to Top](#table-of-contents-toc)